-BEIRUT ART FAIR is pleased to announce its roundtable series, taking place every afternoon during the fair.
-The debates will focus on the subject of modern and contemporary art from the MENA region, aiming to enrich our understanding of it, from a historical, theoretical and critical perspective, to examine its impact and brainstorm its possible futures.
-The series of exchanges will cover topics such as the making of the artist, the importance of art in telling an alternative story of the region, artistic scenes’ effect on their environment, and financial challenges faced by regional museums today.
-Celebrated British war photographer Don McCullin will also discuss his work in Beirut in the nineteen-eighties, and we’ll go back in time with a roundtable on Orientalist art.
+The debates focussed on the subject of modern and contemporary art from the MENA region, aiming to enrich our understanding of it, from a historical, theoretical and critical perspective, to examine its impact and brainstorm its possible futures.
+The series of exchanges covered topics such as the making of the artist, the importance of art in telling an alternative story of the region, artistic scenes’ effect on their environment, and financial challenges faced by regional museums today.
+Celebrated British war photographer Don McCullin also discussed his work in Beirut in the nineteen-eighties, and a roundtable on Orientalist art.
+Enjoy reliving these moments below!

 Thursday 19 September